-Memorial Hall Museum is now open for the 2024 season, 11 am to 4:30 pm on weekends in May and Tuesday through Sunday (closed Mondays) from June through October.
+Memorial Hall Museum is now closed for the season.
+It will reopen for the 2025 season, 11 am to 4:30 pm on weekends in May and Tuesday through Sunday (closed Mondays) from June through October.
+Admission is FREE, donations welcome.
+We look forward to welcoming you again next season.
+Learn more about the museum here..

 Follow our Facebook pages for musings, exhibit preparations, and the latest updates.